jasonbayton/11ty/_src/support.md

 ## Dedicated engagement

-Ideal for dedicated support or projects of a greater scope or time requirement, [email](mailto:jason@bayton.org) me a request for engagement.
+Ideal for dedicated support, engagements of a strategic/planning nature, or projects of a greater scope or time requirement.
+[Email](mailto:jason@bayton.org) me a request for engagement.
 Include a detailed SCOPE and/or Statement of Work (SoW), as well as a budget and time window for the engagement to review.

 **SLA:** _As agreed._

 **Scope:**

 * Dedicated engagement on agreed hours
+* Direct access to organisation PoCs & infrastructure for debugging
+* RCA & resolution report
 * 1-to-1 or 1-to-many remote sessions as required
 * Review of attachments or similar uploaded debugging information

-**Cost:** £1200/day (8 hours) billed in 1/2 day increments (rounded up), or as agreed.
+**Fees:** 1/2 day (up to 4h): £600.
+1 day (up to 8h): £1200

+* Hours may be consumed ad-hoc, across multiple days as required

 **Recommended topics:**

-* All of the above, plus other topics (try me)
+* All of the above, and more (try me)

 **Note:** Engagements are subject to availability, depending on the scope and/or time limitations in place.
 If you have the luxury of time, reach out sooner rather than later to discuss.
+Hours are not restricted to one d